Skip to Main Content

 In short it should ensure that your research complements and adds to existing research so that your proposal is not rejected for ‘re-inventing the wheel’. https://www.rds-yh.nihr.ac.uk/scoping-searchesfunding-upda

 Check to make sure no one else has done a Systematic Review on your topic before.
-Look at Prospero and Cochrane and Joanne Briggs Institute
+Look at PROSPERO and Cochrane Library.

 The following websites will give you a comprehensive overview of health related information - you can filter your results easily to find the specific resources that you need.